 The majority of children will be familiar with a word search which makes this game easy to explain!
 Make each student create a word search relating to the subject you are teaching and allow them to choose 10 words to place in the puzzle.
 When completed, allow the students to switch their word search with a partner and complete the puzzle.
 This will add fun to the lesson while allowing students to learn new words relating to the subject you are teaching.

-An ABC book is a great activity which will get the whole class working together and individually.
+An ABC book is a great activity that will get the whole class working together and individually.
 Assign each student a letter in the alphabet and allow the student to choose a word (relating to the subject you are teaching) for the letter they were assigned.
-For younger children you can assign animals and get each child to draw and give an interesting fact for the animal they choose.
-At the end, you will have created an ABC book you can keep in the classroom.
+For younger children, you can assign animals and get each child to draw and give an interesting fact for the animal they choose.
+In the end, you will have created an ABC book you can keep in the classroom.

 All these activities can be conducted inside or outside, depending on the weather!
 The fresh air and outdoor surroundings bring out the creative side of children.
 However, we recommend that all activities take place on artificial grass to avoid the children returning to the classroom muddy!